masud80/fintech-ash/README.md

    - Add the key to the `.env` file as `SERPER_API_KEY`.

 3. **Optional: Other LLMs**
-   - While this repository uses Anthropic Claude, you can integrate other large language models (LLMs) by modifying the code accordingly.
+   - While this repository uses Anthropic Claude 3 Sonnet, you can integrate other large language models (LLMs) by modifying the code accordingly.
 Ensure the appropriate API keys are added to the `.env` file.

 ## 📝 Solution Overview